Here are the 4 most important differences between development for Android and iOS

 Unfortunately, sometimes the docs aren’t updated to the latest react-native version and there might be some differences or errors which may take some time to fix.

 Although there are some differences between developing for both systems, React Native is still an awesome technology because it lets you reuse most of your code for both systems.
-Most of the differences are around the layout of the application.
+Most of the differences are around the framework tooling and the application’s appearance.